A generating tree approach to k-nonnesting partitions and permutations: -nonnesting set partitions

+Next we show that the label of a node provides sufficient information to determine the number of children and their labels.

-Remark that the number of children and their labels depend only upon the label of the parent.
-Indeed, suppose the parent is a diagram with label $[i,j]$.
-Adding a fixed point produces a child with label $[i,j]$, while adding a semi-opener we get a child labelled $[i+1,j]$.
-Assuming that $i\ge1$, adding a closer yields $i-j$ children with labels ranging from $[i-1,j]$ to $[i-1,i-1]$, corresponding to closing the semi-arcs not belonging to future $2$-nestings, and, if $j>0$, an additional child with label $[i-1,j-1]$, corresponding to closing the top semi-arc in a future $2$-nesting.
-Adding a semi-transitory vertex has a similar effect to adding a closer, but the first part of the label in the children is $i$ instead of $i-1$.
-This description leads to the following theorem about the generating tree scheme, whose first few levels are shown in Figure~\ref{fig:parttree}. \begin{theorem} Let $\Pi^{(2)}$ be the set of $3$-nonnesting open partition diagrams.
-To each diagram, associate the label $\ell(\pi)=[i,j]$ if $\pi$ has $i$ semi-arcs, $j$ of which belong to some future $2$-nesting.
-Then the number of diagrams in $\Pi^{(2)}$ of size $n$ is the number of nodes at level $n$ in the generating tree with root label $[0,0]$, and succession rule given by
+Suppose a diagram $\pi$ of size $n$ has label $\ell(\pi)=[m,s]$.
+Its children (and some of their labels) are as follows, depending on the type of the added vertex $n+1$: \begin{description} \item[1. fixed point] one child with label $[m,s]$; \item[2. opener] one child with label $[m+1,s]$; \item[3. transitory] $m-s+1$ (if $s>0$) or $m$ (if $s=0$) children, since we can close any of the $m-s$ semi-arcs not in future $2$-nestings, plus the top semi-arc in the case $s>0$; \item[4. closer] $m-s+1$ (if $s>0$) or $m$ (if $s=0$) children. \end{description} In the next theorem, we address the labels of children.
+To build intuition, we first return to the example. \begin{example} We continue the example in Figure~\ref{fig:labeldiagram}.
+The label of the diagram is $[4,2]$ and the application of the succession rule yields the following, sorted by the type of vertex added: \begin{description} \item[1. fixed point] label $[4,2]$; \item[2. opener] label $[5,2]$; \item[3. transitory] in each one of the three children, the number of semi-arcs is preserved, while the number of semi-arcs belonging to future $2$-nestings depends on the semi-arc that is closed, giving labels $[4,3]$, $[4,2]$ and $[4,1]$ when closing $(11,*)$, $(10,*)$ and $(3,*)$, respectively; \item[4. closer] in each one of the three children, the number of semi-arcs is reduced by one, but otherwise it is analogous to the transitory case, giving labels $[3,3]$, $[3,2]$, $[3,1]$ when closing $(11, *)$, $(10, *)$ and $(3, *)$, respectively. \end{description} \end{example} \begin{theorem} Let $\Pi^{(2)}$ be the set of $3$-nonnesting open partition diagrams.
+To each diagram, associate the label $\ell(\pi)=[m,s]$ if $\pi$ has $m$ semi-arcs, $s$ of which belong to some future $2$-nesting.
+Then the number of diagrams in $\Pi^{(2)}$ of size $n$ is the number of nodes at level $n$ in the generating tree with root label $[0,0]$ for $n=0$, and succession rule given by

 The number of~$3$-nonnesting set partitions of~$\{1, \dots, n\}$ is equal to the number of nodes with label~$[0,0]$ at level~$n$. \end{theorem}